What We Do

 Final cumulative numeric average must be 80.0 or higher.

 We are blessed at Fellowship Christian School to have students with varying interests, talents, and goals.
 It is our desire that the STEM track be accessible for students who show an interest/aptitude in the STEM disciplines.
-STEM students may enroll in one of the following seven pathways or begin a core program of study.
+STEM students may enroll in one of the following three pathways or begin a core program of study.

 Which Pathway is right for me?

-The STEM Track at Fellowship Christian School offers five different Pathways to accommodate the different interests, talents, and goals of our students.
+The STEM Track at Fellowship Christian School offers three different Pathways to accommodate the different interests, talents, and goals of our students.
 Each Pathway has the distinction of earning a STEM diploma upon graduation.
 The STEM diploma provides each student with the recognition of a unique accomplishment.
 It provides a rewarding and permanent record of the rigor and breath of study that was accomplished in high school.

 Each Pathway requires a combination of on-level, honors, dual enrollment, and AP courses.
 Students are always encouraged to take the highest-level course available.
 At least three courses must be at the dual enrollment or AP level.
 The mathematical requirements for each Pathway differs slightly and should be taken into consideration when choosing a Pathway.
 Students who love math or find it easy, should always seek to take advantage of all the advanced math opportunities here at Fellowship.
 Regardless of Pathway, each STEM student will be well prepared for college.
 Learning how to learn is the hallmark of the STEM program.
 With that, the opportunities are endless.